CloudXNS/LDNS-Selector-Windows/README.md

 * Visual Studio 2013

 #Build
+* 1.build code/third/cpprestsdk/cpprestsdk120.sln with Visual Studio 2013 for cpprestsdk.lib(It will takes a long time for download the NuGetPacket)

-* Just build the code/msvc/dns_selector.sln with Visual Studio 2013
+* 2.build code/msvc/dns_selector.sln with Visual Studio 2013

-#Build Tips
-* Visual Stuio will download the NuGetPacket(boost libs) used by cpprestsdk for a very long time.you can have a rest in this time.